top of page

 PBS: Oh!
 I’ve seen him - at Godwin’s - at Hunt’s - at Southey’s - he hid in the candle flames

-B(sighs): I would sincerely love to see that hornéd man – for I am more or less ennui'd
+B(sighs): I would sincerely love to see that hornéd man - for I am more or less ennui'd with the human tribe

-PBS: Bored! – by whom – surely not your present company
+PBS: Bored! - by whom? - surely not your present company

-B: Goodness no, Shelley – by soireés, riveting conversation, fainting dames (looks around) Polidori – there must be delights undiscovered - but how - and where - to find them?
+B: Goodness no, Shelley - by soireés, riveting conversation, fainting dames, Polidori (looks around) - there must be delights undiscovered - but how - and where - to find them?

 PBS: From my experience at Southey’s - the Devil stays at home till five - he dines on some homicides done in Ragout